GeWu-Lab/OGM-GE_CVPR2022/README.md

 ```python test.py```
 And you can also learn more information(mAP, and so on) by running
 ```python eval.py```

+Remember that you don't need to adjust the gradient or other things when testing, just do as usual.
 &nbsp;

 ### Demo explanation